 The foregoing quark models completely specify the quantum numbers of 𝞰–mesons.
 The charge, angular momentum, baryon-number, lepton-number and strangeness are all correct.
 These models also produce accurate calculated values for the lifetime, width and mass.
 Results that fall outside of experimental uncertainty are noted with an X in all tables.
-There are just a handful of these errors from among hundreds of models.
+There are just a handful of these errors from among hundreds of particles.

 Some highly excited states contain so many quarks that it may be difficult to see how the models work.
 So to view the underlying pattern, we remove most of the quark/anti-quark pairs.
 These pairs are needed for stability.
 But the field of pairs obscures the minimum number of quarks required to identify a particle and account for its mass.
 These minima are called core coefficients.